MGriot/QualiaQC/docs/GUI_USAGE.md

 If you run the GUI in `--debug` mode, a comprehensive set of options appears, allowing you to enable or disable every step of the pipeline (e.g., Color Alignment, Masking, Symmetry Analysis) and configure their parameters.

+### Aggregation Parameters

+These parameters control how detected color regions are grouped together.

+*   **Agg.
+Kernel Size**: The size of the kernel used for dilation during aggregation.
+Larger values connect components further apart.
+(Default: 7)
+*   **Agg.
+Min Area**: The minimum area a connected component must have, as a ratio of the total image area, to be considered for aggregation.
+(Default: 0.0005)
+*   **Agg.
+Max Area**: The maximum area a connected component can have, as a ratio of the total image area, to be kept.
+This helps prevent over-aggregation of very large, irrelevant areas.
+(Default: 0.1, or 10% of image area)
+*   **Agg.
+Density Thresh**: The minimum density (0.0-1.0) of original matched pixels within an aggregated component for it to be kept.
+This prevents over-aggregation of sparse regions.
+(Default: 0.5)

 ### Running the Analysis

 1. Click **"Run Analysis"**.